research-software-directory/research-software-directory/README.md

 - [``http://localhost/oai-pmh?verb=ListRecords&metadataPrefix=datacite4``](http://localhost/oai-pmh?verb=ListRecords&metadataPrefix=datacite4) should return an XML document with metadata about all the packages that are in the local instance of the Research Software Directory, in DataCite 4 format.
 ---

+## Customize your instance of the Research Software Directory

-## General workflow when making changes
+### General workflow when making changes

 Let's say you followed the steps above, and have a running instance of the Research Software Directory.
 Now you may want to make some changes to bring the